aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-the number of columns of text in the bounding rectangle.
+Gets the number of columns of text in the bounding rectangle.

 **Returns:**
 int